pegasystems/pega-helm-charts/docs/patching-pega-deployment.md

 ## Deployment process overview

-Pega supports client-managed cloud clients applying patches for releases 8.4 and later using a zero-time patch process to apply the latest cumulative bundle of bug and security fixes since the last minor release.
+Pega supports client-managed cloud clients applying patches for releases 8.4 and later using a zero-downtime patch process to apply the latest cumulative bundle of bug and security fixes since the last minor release.
 For the latest Pega Community articles, see [About client managed cloud](https://community.pega.com/knowledgebase/articles/client-managed-cloud/85/about-client-managed-cloud).

 The Pega zero-downtime patch process uses the out-of-place patch process so you and your customers can continue working in your application while you patch your system.
-Pega zero-downtime patch scripts use a temporary data schema and the patch migration script moves the rules between the appropriate schema and then performs the required rolling reboot of your deployment cluster.
+Pega zero-downtime patch scripts use a temporary schema and the patch migration script moves the rules between the schemas and then performs the required rolling reboot of your deployment cluster.
 For a detailed overview of the process, see [Applying a patch without downtime](https://community.pega.com/knowledgebase/articles/keeping-current-pega/85/applying-patch-without-downtime).

 Client-managed cloud clients use the same Pega Kubernetes tools and Helm charts in the same Pega repository that you used to install Pega Platform in a supported Kubernetes environment.
 The client-managed cloud patch process includes the following tasks: